“There is more to life than increasing its speed”

 We will pause to reflect on the experience of education for young people: whose lives are overwhelmed by the relentless world of social media and technology addictions.
 ‘Slow Teaching’ will argue that our classrooms should be sanctuaries of routine, patience and calm that teach vital ‘slow’ skills: listening, concentration and most importantly the capacity to reflect and think about learning.
 It will explore how this will allow us to build better relationships and appreciate the daily joys and nuances of teaching.

-Continuing to improve this craft will also be a priority in the pages of this book: prioritising the deliberate, reflective and research informed practice that will allow us to methodically continue to grow to become experts in our field and provide the very best education for young people.
-In short: to slowly rediscover our love and passion for the wonderful world of teaching.
-We will also examine theories of leadership and school management, reflecting on how the slow leadership style, with its focus on attention to detail, can provide the framework to empower young people with the very best opportunities in life.
+Continuing to improve this craft will also be a priority in the pages of this book: prioritising the deliberate, reflective and research informed practice that will allow us to methodically continue to grow to become experts.
+In short: to slowly rediscover our passion for the wonderful world of teaching.
+We will also examine school management, reflecting on how the slow leadership style, with its focus on attention to detail, can provide the framework to empower young people with the very best opportunities in life.

 This book also arrives at a junction in education in which the use of “crisis” is becoming more ubiquitous.
 Hardly a day goes by without a screaming headline: “crisis” in teacher retention, “crisis” in teachers sprinting to leave the profession, “crisis” in confidence in school leadership and “crisis” in attracting teachers to teach in more challenging environments.
 Political interference has arguably resulted in more reactive policies that fail to provide long-term solutions.
 There is a clear void, a lack of proactive and considered reflection in education to move the profession forward – inch by inch, painstakingly slow step by step.

 We will consider what the reality of wellbeing really means in a school environment, evaluating how best we can develop an understanding and better relationship with stress.
-Developing practical and sustainable strategies to equip teachers with the ability to sustain a long, positive and healthy career in teaching will be one of the residing aims of ‘Slow Teaching’.
+Sharing practical and sustainable strategies to equip teachers with the ability to enjoy a long, positive and healthy career in teaching will be one of the residing aims of ‘Slow Teaching’.

 This book is also the product of a personal odyssey of embracing a slower and more reflective professional life.
 My own start to a teaching career was particularly frenzied: with early promotion to an Assistant Headteacher in a large comprehensive in central London.
 For years I literally ran three miles into school, dashed around manically for long hours on autopilot, then ran home laden with stacks of books to keep me company into the late evening.

 I was utterly invincible: thriving on little sleep and the adrenaline of pace.
-Signs of exhaustion and the build up of all encompassing stress were arrogantly rejected.
+Signs of exhaustion and the build-up of all-encompassing stress were arrogantly rejected.
 I would cope by moving with more and more urgency: a self-defeating and addictive prophecy of speed.
-Mistakes in my professional and private life gradually built up, I became more fractured and more irritable.
-Any ability to think strategically, or consider how best to use my time, were lost in the wild fire of cortisone and adrenaline that comes with a life fuelled by stress.
+Mistakes in my professional and private life gradually built up and I became more fractured and more irritable.
+Any ability to think strategically or consider how best to use my time, were lost in the wild fire of cortisone and adrenaline that comes with a life fuelled by stress.